mindplay-dk/unbox/README.md

 #### Factory Facet

-The `create()` method can be used to construct an instance of any class, on demand.
+The `create()` method can be used to invoke a constructor, to create an instance of any class, on demand.

-An important thing to understand, is that e.g. `register()` and `configure()` have *no* bearing on this functionality - the purpose of this method, is to create instance of types that *aren't* registered as components in the container, but may have *dependencies* that can be resolved by the container.
+An important thing to understand, is that e.g. `register()` and `configure()` have *no* bearing on this functionality - the purpose of this method, is to create instance of types that *aren't* registered as components in the container, but (likely) have *dependencies* which can be *provided* by the container.

 Controllers are a great example - you most likely don't want to register every individual controller class as a component in the container; rather, you probably want a controller